 Where to Stay in Tofino

 Ocean Village: These adorable gothic-arched cabins are right on the water at Mackenzie Beach.
-Book now
+Check Rates.

-Island Village at Fred Tibbs: We stayed at these waterfront condos right in the centre of Tofino on an anniversary trip.
-Book now.
+Island Village at Fred Tibbs: We stayed at these waterfront condos on a recent trip.
+They’re right downtown Tofino so you can walk everywere.
+Check Rates.

 Southern Gulf Islands

 The Gulf Islands are a group of over 200 small islands between Vancouver Island the mainland of British Columbia.
-Most people visit the larger Southern Gulf Islands: Saltspring, Galiano, Pender, Mayne, and Saturna.
 Each island has its own personality, but they all offer beautiful ocean views, beaches, forest hikes, farmer’s markets, and artisan studios.

 Saltspring is the largest and most populated island, so it has the most things to do.
 Galiano is a bit smaller and a little more sleepy.
 Pender, Mayne, and Saturna have fewer shops, restaurants, and services than Saltspring and Galiano, so do a bit of research before you go to find out what’s available.